laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 The Jump Box is a tool used to connect to devices within a security zone.
 Because it was set up with SSH Keys instead of passwords, it protects the machines from DDoS attacks.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics and statistics.
+Integrating an ELK server allows users to easily monitor the webservers for changes to the logs and system metrics and statistics.

 Filebeat collects data about the file system.
 Metricbeat collects machine metrics, such as uptime.